logo

 Ransomware that reaches the backup target

 Ransomware operators know that destroying backup data eliminates the business's ability to recover without paying.
-When backup storage is connected to the same network as the infected systems — a NAS, a mapped drive, a cloud sync folder — it gets encrypted too.
+When backup storage is connected to the same network as the infected systems, whether a NAS, a mapped drive, or a cloud sync folder, it gets encrypted too.
 Isolated or immutable backup storage is not a luxury for enterprise environments.
 It is the minimum viable protection for any business that cannot afford to pay a ransom or lose its data.

 Recovery tested once, never again